SAT Punctuation: Tips for Commas, Colons, and Dashes

 For the SAT, if you’re unsure if a sentence requires punctuation, it’s better to err on the side of leaving out punctuation.
 Only use commas, semicolons, colons, or dashes if you identify a situation that requires them.
 You’re more likely to miss a punctuation question by adding unnecessary punctuation than by leaving out punctuation that’s needed.
 Take a look at this example:

-The comma before “that” is unnecessary.
+The comma after “Gingerbread” is unnecessary.
 A common error on SAT punctuation questions is to randomly place a comma or semicolon within a sentence, especially in sentences in which there are other commas.
-In this sentence, answer choice D is the correct answer.
+In this sentence, answer choice C is the correct answer.
 No punctuation is needed.
-Remember that if punctuation isn’t needed, you should leave it out.
+Remember that if punctuation isn’t needed, you should leave it out if you’re given the option.

 Now I’ll go over specific rules to help you determine when to use punctuation.